Die Welt: «...grandioses Abendkonzert des Pianisten Andrea Lucchesini...».

 For BMG the pianist recorded Luciano Berio’s Concerto Echoing Curves, conducted by the composer himself.
 This marked one of the milestones of a close collaboration with Berio, with whom Lucchesini witnessed the creation of the composer’s final and challenging work for solo piano, Sonata.
 Lucchesini performed the world premiere of this piece in 2001 which - together with all of Berio’s other piano works - became part of a CD for AVIE Records, which met with unanimous international critical acclaim.

 Equally appreciated is Lucchesini’s live recording of Beethoven’s complete cycle 32 sonatas for Stradivarius.
-The collective work obtained the recognition of "CD of the month" by the prestigious German magazine “Fonoforum” in August, 2004.
+The collective work obtained the recognition of the most prestigious musical magazines .

 Convinced that imparting musical knowledge to the younger generations is a moral duty, Lucchesini is passionately dedicated to teaching.
 He currently teaches at the Scuola di Musica di Fiesole, where he has been artistic director from 2008 till 2016.
 He is frequently invited to hold masterclasses at major music institutions in Europe, such as the Musik Hochschule in Hannover and the Sommer Wasserbuger Festspiele and Musik Hochschule in Salzburg and in New York.